Wesley Ward

 Saddled One Hot Wish to set a 4 1/2-furlong world record of :48.87 at Keeneland on April 12, 2007.
 She is the dam of Pablo Del Monte, a son of Giant’s Causeway who is a two-time winner at Keeneland.

 First Keeneland stakes win was the 2011 Giant’s Causeway (L) with Holiday for Kitten.
+Latest was the 2024 Bowman Mill with Long Neck Paula during the Fall Meet.

 Sent out his champion Judy the Beauty to win the 2013 Thoroughbred Club of America (G2) and 2014 Madison (G1).